onlyquake/xonotic-wiki/GSoC-2011-ideas.markdown

 Getting in touch
 ----------------

 We frequently hang out in our main irc channel: \#xonotic on Freenode.
-There are also many other people there who may be able to help you in your quest for information, don’t hesitate to ask!
+There are also many other people there who may be able to help you in your quest for information, don't hesitate to ask!

 Alternatively you may contact us using the forums or email.
-Generally the mentors can be reached by their nickname [at] xonotic.org, if you don’t know who can mentor you please address the emails to admin [at] xonotic [you-know-what-comes-here] org, and we will find someone who can assist you.
+Generally the mentors can be reached by their nickname [at] xonotic.org, if you don't know who can mentor you please address the emails to admin [at] xonotic [you-know-what-comes-here] org, and we will find someone who can assist you.

 FAQ
 ---